GOP hammers ‘mob’ message for midterms, as Dems howl over label

 The Republican National Committee released a video Thursday calling the left “an unhinged mob,” showing recent comments from Democrats encouraging protests.

 The video includes footage of former Attorney General Eric Holder saying, “When they go low, we kick them."
-It shows California Democratic Rep. Maxine Waters’ saying, “If you see anybody from that Cabinet in a restaurant, in a department store, at a gasoline station, you get out and you create a crowd and you push back on them and you tell them they’re not welcome anymore, anywhere.”
+It shows California Democratic Rep. Maxine Waters saying, “If you see anybody from that Cabinet in a restaurant, in a department store, at a gasoline station, you get out and you create a crowd and you push back on them and you tell them they’re not welcome anymore, anywhere.”

-It shows Democratic minority leader Nancy Pelosi saying, "I just don't even know why there aren't uprisings all over the country.”
+It shows House Democratic leader Nancy Pelosi saying, "I just don't even know why there aren't uprisings all over the country.”
 It shows New Jersey Democratic Sen. Cory Booker telling protesters to “get up in the face of some congresspeople.”
 And it shows Hillary Clinton, in a television interview this week, saying, “You cannot be civil with a political party that wants to destroy what you stand for, what you care about.”

-Over those comments, is footage of Sen. Ted Cruz, R-Texas, and his wife Heidi being recently hounded out of a restaurant by protesters peppering the senator with questions about Kavanaugh and chanting “we believe survivors.”
+Over those comments is footage of Sen. Ted Cruz, R-Texas, and his wife Heidi being recently hounded out of a restaurant by protesters peppering the senator with questions about Kavanaugh and chanting “we believe survivors.”
 It also showed footage of protesters banging on the doors of the Supreme Court.

 But Democrats -- as well as some sympathetic figures in the media -- are defending the protests and arguing the “mob” label is unfair, even though the term was regularly used by critics to refer to the Tea Party protests during the Obama administration.